davidgraeff/firestore-db-and-auth-rs/readme.md

 ```

 The `by_access_token` method will fail if the token is not valid anymore.
-Please note that a session created this way is not able to automatically refresh its access token, because there
+Please note that a session created this way is not able to automatically refresh its access token.
-is no refresh_token associated with it.
+There is no *refresh_token* associated with it.

-### About the integrated authentication implementation

-The `sessions` module of this create allows you to create access tokens for using the Firestore API.

-If you use service account credentials and a "service_account" session, internally a JWS (Json Web signature)
-is created.
-A jws is a fully signed JWT (Java web Token) via the private key of the service account.

-Google APIs accept such a JWS as bearer token.

-If you use user sessions via `Session::by_user_id` a custom JWT is generated,
+### Firestore Auth: Background information

+**JWT**: Firestore Auth makes use of the *OAuth Grant Code Flow* and uses *JWT*s (Json web Tokens)
+as access tokens.
+Such a token is signed by Google and consists of a few encoded fields including
+a valid-until field.
+This allows to verify access tokens locally without any database access.

+The Firebase API requires an access token, it accepts two types:

-again signed via the private key of the service account and exchanged via the Firestore Auth API into a
+1. A custom created JWT, signed with the private key of a Google service account
+2. An access token from Firestore Auth, bound to a user (in this crate called "user session")

+If you do not have an user session access token, but you need to perform an action
+impersonated, this crate offers `Session::by_user_id`.
+This will again create a custom, signed JWT,
-refresh token and access token tuple (like in the OAuth2 Code Grant flow).
+like with option 1, but exchanges this JWT for a refresh token and access token tuple.

-If you use user sessions via `Session::by_refresh_token` and `Session::by_access_token` the provided token is validated via the public
+The actual database operation will be performed with those tokens.

+About token validation:

-keys of the corresponding Google service account (https://www.googleapis.com/service_accounts/v1/jwk/service.account@address).
+Validation happens via the public keys of the corresponding Google service account (https://www.googleapis.com/service_accounts/v1/jwk/service.account@address).
-The public keys are of course cached the very first time you create a `credentials::Credentials` object.
+The public keys are downloaded and cached the very first time you create a `credentials::Credentials` object.

-**Security related note**: Depending on your SSL setup and if you have host name / certificate verification for `https://www.googleapis.com` enabled, Man-in-the-middle attacks are impossible.
+To avoid this roundtrip on start it is **strongly** recommended to serialize the credentials object to disk.
+Find more information further down.

 ### Use your own authentication implementation